 The Tulane Transgenic Core Facility is now offering CRISPR/Cas9 services in both rat and mouse.
 The facility uses IDT’s Alt-R™ system, which utilizes synthetic crRNA and tracrRNA and S.p.
 Cas9 nuclease.
 The core facility provides the Cas9 protein and tracrRNA.
 You provide the crRNA purchased from IDT and purified donor DNA.

 We recommend that you test your crRNA in cell culture and develop a robust genotyping strategy before you start creating your CRISPR modified mouse or rat line.
+For a fee, the Core can test your crRNA, with or without ssODS, in zygotes.
 We suggest that you design your donor DNA to modify the PAM site to prevent repeated cuts at the target site.
 You can also design your donor DNA to include a silent mutation that creates or eliminates a restriction site to aid in genotyping.

 Please contact Ann Mullin if you are interested in CRISPR/Cas9 services.

 The time from notification of beginning injections sessions to delivery of tail tips normally takes 5-8 weeks, with 2 sets of tails expected.